 "Two scientists must save the planet when terrorists destroy a supercollider."

 On this day in 2012 (in Belgium), the 1954-produced Target Earth enjoyed its release on DVD home video.
-Directed by Sherman A. Rose, the SciFi feature starred Richard Denning, Kathleen Crowley, and Virginia Grey; and here's the plot summary as provided by IMDB.com:
+Directed by Sherman A. Rose, the SciFi feature starred Richard Denning, Kathleen Crowley, Virginia Grey, and others.
+According to our friends at IMDB.com, here's the plot summary:

 "Giant robots from Venus invade Chicago.
 Stranded in the deserted city are strangers Frank and Nora."